Plastic & Reconstructive Surgery

 + BREAST LIFT (MASTOPEXY)

 The breast lift procedure does not significantly change the volume of the breast and occasionally breast augmentation may be a better procedure, or used in combination to achieve your best result.
+The size of the areola can be potentially reduced during this procedure if desired.

 + BREAST REDUCTION (MAMMOPLASTY)

 Bilateral Breast Reduction (also known as Reduction Mammoplasty) is one of the most frequently performed plastic surgical procedures.
 This procedures aims to reduce the size of the breast which otherwise may be causing headaches, neck and back pain as well as skin problems.
-Breast reduction can not be achieved without scars, but Dr Wysun Wong will endeavour to keep these as small and inconspicuous as possible whilst still working safely and giving the desired result.

 Reconstructive